mrintern/conways-game-of-life/README.md

 ## README.md

-This is a project written in scala that implements Conways Game of Life.
-The "Conway's Game of Life" is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
+This is a project written in scala that implements Conways Game of Life. *Conway's Game of Life* is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
 If your not familiar with Conway's Game of Life, this wiki page will catch you up to speed: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 ### Requirements
 1. Java 8 JDK or higher https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html